Gardens Point, Brisbane

 Mangroves grow on the southern and western banks of the point.
 The eastern bank along the botanic gardens contains a pedestrian promenade.

-Gardens Point is connected to South Bank via the pedestrian and cyclist-only Goodwill Bridge, while the car-only Captain Cook Bridge runs along the western bank of the point connecting the City and Woolloongabba.
+Gardens Point is connected to South Bank via the pedestrian and cyclist-only Goodwill Bridge, while the vehicle-only Captain Cook Bridge runs along the western bank of the point connecting the City and Woolloongabba.
 The Kangaroo Point Green Bridge links the CBD with Kangaroo Point, and is accessible from the northernmost end of the botanic gardens, opposite the intersection of Alice and Edward streets.
-The Kangaroo Point Bridge is restricted to foot traffic and cyclists, and features a café and restaurant at its cityside landing and an observation deck at its centre.
+The Kangaroo Point Bridge is restricted to pedestrians and cyclists, and features a café and restaurant at its cityside landing and an observation deck at its centre.